 - In 2011, 2/3 of college graduates graduated with loans, and the average borrower was $26,600 in debt.

-As for averages, the all-age photographer average income is $49,337.69.
-That includes all photographers – from Annie Liebovitz, David LaChapelle, and Steven Meisel down to the humble press photographers in your closest town that still has a newspaper.
+The photographer average income was $49,337.69.
+That includes all photographers – from Annie Liebovitz, David LaChapelle, and Steven Meisel on down to the humble press photographers in your town (if it still has a newspaper).

-Additionally, photography in our data set was often a business pursuit – while there are salaried photographers, a significant amount of the incomes above were earned through self-employment.
-Suffice to say, photography is a pursuit which likely will require a fair amount of entrepreneurship – salaried jobs in the press pool are hard to achieve.
+Additionally, photography in our data set was often a business pursuit.
+While there are salaried photographers, a significant amount of the incomes above were earned through self-employment.
+Suffice to say, photography is a pursuit which likely will require a fair amount of entrepreneurship – salaried jobs in the press pool are hard to achieve, and getting harder.

 For all those reasons, think hard and do your research before majoring in Photography – especially at a four year school, or a specialized photography school.

-On Profession vs. Major – There is a Major Difference
+Profession vs. Major: There is a Major Difference

-A constant refrain heard in discussion like this is that by arguing against a particular major you are either getting in the way of dreams, or somehow making a point that “no one should be xxx” or “xxx is unworthy”.
-Nothing could be farther from the truth: many Majors correlate with professions which haven’t historically needed a degree!
+One problem with approaching a discussion like this: arguments that just pulling the data is “getting in the way of dreams” or declaring that a “profession is unworthy”.
+Nothing could be farther from the truth: many Majors are associated with professions which haven’t historically needed a degree!

-For reference – 73 is High School Diploma or Equivalent, 81 is Some college but no degree, 91 is Associate’s degree, occupational/vocational program, and 111 is Bachelor’s degree.
-(It’s sort of a useless number, but the average photographer was a 94.572 – a bit more than an Associate’s)
+(It’s sort of a silly number, but the average photographer was a 94.572 – a bit more than an Associate’s)

 On Barriers to Entry

-Perhaps I was mistaken in my analogy, however.
-I now feel that a better comparison may be blogging.
-There are few barriers to entry in blogging – it costs only a few hundred dollars a year for me to run this site, for example.
 There are also many bloggers who do make a living – ask any blogger and he or she can tick off names of (in?)famous bloggers who pull in huge amounts strictly on the brand they have revolving around their site.
+And it’s even easier to get started with photography.

 - Anyone labeled ‘Photographer’ made a majority of their income from Photography